Course overview

 Course structure

-To qualify for the award of Bachelor of International Studies/Bachelor of Commerce, students must complete 32 credit points as follows:
+To complete the Bachelor of International Studies/Bachelor of Commerce, you must pass 32 credit points.
+This includes:

-*It is envisaged that students will complete the international experience in the third or fourth year of their course.
+^(ii) It is envisaged that students would complete the international experience in the third or fourth year of their course.

 16